quantumlib/qsim/docs/tutorials/multinode/README.md

 VMs being created to run the jobs.
 There is a limit of 20 VMs for this configuration of the cluster.
 This can be modified for future runs.

-When the command shows the queue is empty, the command can be stopped with cntl-c.
+When the command shows the queue is empty, the command can be stopped with cntrl-c.

-If this is the second _submit_ you have run, you can see the output of the all the simualtions.
+If this is the second _submit_ you have run, you can see the output of all the simulations.
 The output will be in the `out` directory.

 ```
 cat out/out.2-*